mattbertolini/liquibase-slf4j/README.md

 ** 5.0.0 - TODO**

+- Build now requires Java 11 or higher.
+The source is still compiled to Java 8 bytecode.
 - Upgraded to SLF4J 2.x (2.0.6)
 - Upgrade to Liquibase 4.19.0
-- Remove deprecated logging filter support
+- Remove deprecated logging filter support.

 **4.1.0 - 2022-03-30**